grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 Conditions that are invalid or incompletely configured are ignored.

-This versatile data filtering transformation empowers you to selectively include or exclude data points based on specific conditions, enhancing your control over visualizations.
-Experiment with different criteria to tailor your data presentation to meet your unique analytical needs.
+This versatile data filtering transformation lets you to selectively include or exclude data points based on specific conditions.
+Customize the criteria to tailor your data presentation to meet your unique analytical needs.

 ### Filter fields by name

 Use this transformation to selectively remove parts of your query results.
-You have three ways to filter field names:
+There are three ways to filter field names:

 - [Using a regular expression](#use-a-regular-expression)
 - [Manually selecting included fields](#manually-select-included-fields)